RaviTambade/TFLdotNET/mcq.md

 ```

-27.Which protocol is used for requesting a web page in ASP.NET from the Web Server?
+27.Which status code is sent for successful execution of Web API in ASP.NET Core?

 ```
-A. POP3
+A. 201
-B. TCP
+B. 404
-C. SMTP
+C. 500
-D. HTTP
+D. 200
 ```

-28.LINQ query can work with?
+28.Which of the following is used to check the validity of the model in ASP.NET Web API?

 ```
-A. DataSet
+A. Mode.Valid
-B. List<T>
+B. Model.IsValid
-C. Array
+C. ModelState.IsValid
-D. All of the above
+D. ModelState.Valid
 ```

 29.Which component is essential for collecting data using Connected Data Access Mode?